enthropy7/urldoc/README.md

 # udoc

 > Ultimate connection diagnostics for URLs: DNS/TCP/TLS/TTFB timings + h2 support + cert summary + redirects + bottleneck analysis.
+> urldoc (`udoc`) is a minimal CLI that prints a concise connection report for any HTTP/HTTPS URL.
+Run `udoc <url>` to see the final URL after redirects, the actual IP:port you hit, and the negotiated protocol details.
+It breaks latency down into phases (DNS, TCP connect, TLS handshake, TTFB, total) so you can instantly spot where time is spent.
+For HTTPS, it summarizes TLS parameters (version, ALPN, cipher) and the leaf certificate (issuer/subject, validity window, days left, SHA-256 fingerprint).
+The output is designed to be readable by humans first—no verbosity, no “curl -v” noise—just the signal you need for debugging.
+Internally, the project follows Clean Architecture with strict separation between domain models, use cases, and infrastructure adapters.
+Easy to modify, if you want.

 ## Install